 Do you want us to remove your personal data from our systems?
 Unfortunately, we cannot remove required personal data.
 We need this data, for instance for the performance of the contract you have with us, or because we are required to keep this data by law or owing to a legitimate interest of ICS.

-- to improve our services, for example so that we can coach or assess the performance of our employees,
+a) to improve our services, for example so that we can coach or assess the performance of our employees,

-- owing to a legal obligation,
+b) we have a legal obligation,

-- in order to be able to provide evidence, or
+c) in order to be able to provide evidence, or

-- to prevent fraud.
+d) to prevent fraud.

 We handle audio recordings with due care.
 They are subject to the same rules as other personal data.
 You may exercise your rights, such as your right of access.
 Information about all your rights can be found here.

 There are situations in which we need to provide your personal data to other people and entities involved in the provision of our services.
+These are described below.

 Our service providers